F-Stack/f-stack/dpdk/doc/guides/cryptodevs/ccp.rst

 * ccp_auth_opt: Specify authentication operations to perform on CPU using openssl APIs.

-To validate ccp pmd, l2fwd-crypto example can be used with following command:
+To validate ccp PMD, l2fwd-crypto example can be used with following command:

 .. code-block:: console